 Automatic Thought Records (ATR’s)

-10+ ATR’s E-mailed weekly as directed by Instructors.
+10+ ATR’s E-mailed weekly (after each session) as directed by Instructors.

-7+ ATR’s E-mailed weekly as directed by Instructors.
+7+ ATR’s E-mailed weekly (not after each session) as directed by Instructors.

-Fewer than 7 ATR’s handed in by the end of course
+Fewer than 7 ATR’s (not submitted after sessions) handed in by the end of course.

-7 well written journals completed at the end of Each Session, containing an entry for each class as outlined in the course syllabus or 3 journals not meeting the requirements as described in the syllabus.
+7 well written journals completed at the end of each session, containing some entries, but not all, for sessions as outlined in the course syllabus.

 Fewer than 4 journals completed by the end of the semester or not meeting the requirements as described in the syllabus.

-Video analysis turned in but does not meet the criteria detailed in the syllabus.
+Unsatisfactory video analysis turned in not meeting the criteria detailed in the syllabus.